Iran arrests political editor of reformist paper

 ISNA, the Iranian Students’ News Agency, said managing director Mohammad Mehdi Emami Nasseri and political editor Alireza Aghaeirad were detained by agents from Tehran prosecutor’s office.

-Iran’s pro-reform publications have often reported on an economy struggling under Western sanctions imposed over Iran’s disputed nuclear program, and feature criticism of Iranian government policies.
+Iran’s pro-reform publications have often reported on an economy struggling under Western sanctions imposed over Iran’s disputed nuclear programme, and feature criticism of Iranian government policies.

 Iran arrested dozen of journalists in January over their links to “anti-revolutionary” media.
 Some of them have been released in recent days.